 - reasonable allowances for work flexibility leading up to the expected start date of the leave.

-Additionally, international students are strongly advised to discuss the intended leave period with the International Students Office (ISO) at the beginning of the planning period (see “International Students,” below).
+Note: International students are strongly advised to discuss the intended leave period with the International Students Office (ISO) at the beginning of the planning period (see “International Students,” below).

 Approval of a Childbirth Accommodation and/or Parental Leave is granted by the Office of Graduate Education.
 The leave is granted to graduate students who satisfy the eligibility requirements above, who initiate planning within the department prior to the expected start date, and who submit appropriate documentation.